blnknlights/blnknlights.github.io/htb/machines/updown/updown.md

 [https://www.php.net/manual/en/function.md5.php](https://www.php.net/manual/en/function.md5.php) - make md5 digest
 [https://www.php.net/manual/en/function.time.php](://www.php.net/manual/en/function.time.php) - get time

-If `check` in the form check the file name file has is > 10kb, and die if it is
+If there's a `check` item in the form proceed,
+Check if the file with name `file` is > 10kb, and die if it isn't
-Get the name of the file and store in a variable.
+Get the filename of the file named `file` and store in a variable.
-Extract the extension with the getExtension function we read earlier, and regex match against that list of disallowed extensions, and die if it matches, maybe choosing to allow just one specific type of extension where would have been a better choice, since there's probably gonna be a way to escape the extension check, or just use one that isn't specifically denied, like phar.
+Extract the extension with the getExtension function we read earlier, and regex match against that list of disallowed extensions, and die if it matches.

+Maybe allowing just one specific type of extension would have been a better choice here, since there's probably gonna be a way to escape the extension check, or just use one that isn't specifically denied, like phar.

 Create a dir in uploads which is an md5 digest of the current time, so, this is predictable, if it doesn't already exist create it with 770 permitions
 ```php
 if($_POST['check']){